jevetts1/second-year-notes/22016-foundations-frontiers/alpha-go.md

     - $Q$ is a function of number of visits and the value assigned by the Value network.
     - $u(P)$ is a bonus function of the prior probability (calculated by the larger SL network) and the number of visits
 - Once a leaf node is reached, use larger SL network to calculate prior probabilities
+- Now we evaluate the leaf node we are at.
+    - First with the value network
+    - Second by playing a simulation using fast rollout to select moves.
+    - Simulations are run in parallel on different threads
+- The results of the simulations (win/loss) are backpropagated through the tree, updating the values of the nodes
+    - Since simulations run in parallel, values are first updated to reduce their score to discourage other threads from running the same moves.
+- Finally, at the end of the search, the node with the maximum *visit count* is chosen, since the action value can be misleading by having outliers

 ## Low(ish) level